A beginner's guide

 So, you just bought a nice font at your trusted font distributor platform?
 Let's get into this:

 Contextual Alternates are often used as problem solvers, e.g. when a special version of a glyph is needed to avoid crashes with certain other glyphs.
 Plus, this feature can also be useful to prevent repetition in handwritten and other decorative fonts.
-Basically, the concept is like this: 'if there's X and Y, replace Y by an alternative Y'.
+Basically, the concept is: 'if there's X and Y, replace Y by an alternative Y'.

 To find out if your font has some alternates included, just open your character panel and turn on the feature (the icon looks like a handwritten o).